cometbft/cometbft/spec/consensus/bft-time.md

 from the `LastCommit` field of the block, which is a `Commit` set from height `H-1`, using the `MedianTime` method defined as follows:

-- `MedianTime`: the weighted median of `Timestamp` fields, of the previous block with heights defined by validators' voting powers or, in other words, the median of the `Timestamp` fields of the `Precommit` messages forming a `Commit`, where the value of each `Timestamp` field is counted a number of times proportional to the voting power of the validator that produced and signed that `Precommit` message.
+- `MedianTime`: the weighted median of `Timestamp` fields of `Precommit` messages forming a `Commit` set, with weights defined by the validators' voting powers.
+  The weighted median is produced by considering the value of each `Timestamp` value a number of times proportional to the voting power of the corresponding validator.

 The median of a set of values is one of the values of the set, so that the `Time` of a proposed block is one of the `Timestamp` fields of the `Precommit` messages included in the `LastCommit` set of that block.